boukhalfa-khaled/MakanWebsite/README.md

 # MakanWebsite
-makan is a website i  will build using php and mysql as a project to test my skills in php , js , mysql, html , css
+This site is designed to help people find a better place to live, for free , with no effort and most importantly with no middleman “which can be very annoying to deal with, and cost extra unnecessary money

+i call it "Makan" i  will use php in the backend